 The main point is that somebody receives something they were not expecting or something more significant or extraordinary than they were expecting.
 An element in Christmas that came early is a surprise, something you were not expecting.

 You could also have a deal with some business ventures.
-For example, if you are in business and suddenly receive an order that you were not expecting, then you might say, “this is wonderful.
+For example, if you are in business and suddenly receive an order you were not expecting, you might say, “this is wonderful.
 Christmas has come early.”

 Hearing Great News